Product Class: Kit

 8. What is the sequence of the SP6 Control Template?

-9. Can I use the Monarch RNA Cleanup Kits to cleanup my in vitro transcription (IVT) reaction?
+9. Can I use the Monarch Spin RNA Cleanup Kits to cleanup my in vitro transcription (IVT) reaction?

 10. Are modified nucleotides included in the kit?